nicolasrb2001/Client-Server-Application/README.md

 ### Features

 - By default, the clients connect to a server port specified in the code.
 Although, if run on a terminal, the user can pass in the server port that the clients connect to as arguments.
 - Clients can communicate with each other.
-If a client sends a message to the server, this message is broadcast to all clients connected (except those connected to a chat bot see below).
+If a client sends a message to the server, this message is **broadcast** to all clients connected (except those connected to a chat bot see below).
-- Chat bot, this is a client that connects to the server and is able to communicate with clients that have requested connection with the bot.
-It has some predetermined responses determined by the commands that the clients send. ie if input = "hello" it responds "hi there" and many more.
+- **Chat bot**, this is a client that connects to the server and is able to communicate with clients that have requested connection with the bot.
+It has some predetermined responses depending on the commands that the clients send. ie if input = "hello" it responds "hi there" and many more.
 - It supports maintaining connections between clients and the chat  bot (if they are connnected) and between clients that are not connected to the bot at the same time.
 - Makes use of **synchronised** blocks/statements to handle clients connecting/disconnecting at the exact same time.
 ### Usage and instructions